Modulenotfounderror no module named ‘pip’ windows [SOLVED]

 py -m pip install --upgrade pip

-You may also want to see these Python error tutorials in case you encounter these ones.
+You may also want to see these in case you encounter them once.

 No module named ‘sklearn.linear_model.logistic’ [SOLVED]